rosa-lpz/Django-Blog/README.md

 # Django Blog Website

+A simple blog application built with Django.
+It provides an easy-to-use platform for users to create, edit, and delete blog posts, with a focus on clean, maintainable code and responsive design.

 ![image](blog.gif)

-A simple and feature-rich blog application built with Django.
-It provides an easy-to-use platform for users to create, edit, and delete blog posts, with a focus on clean, maintainable code and responsive design.

 ## Features